cyrushanlon/website/_posts/2020-08-23-bluetooth-ipod.md

 I learnt I am not great at soldering small things and have decided to invest in some better tools to try and prop up my lack of skill.

-In future I'd like to create a custom PCB and hopefully do something to improve the range.
+In the future I'd like to create a custom PCB and hopefully do something to improve the range.
 I'd also like to use a thick back so I can have a large capacity battery to nicely finish off the package.

 Thanks for reading.